Fagboye/Fagboye/README.md

 ### 💬 Feel Free to Reach Out!

 🌟 Open for collaborations on healthcare technology projects
-🏥 Interested in medical software development opportunities
+🏥 Interested in research at the intersection of medicine and technology
-🤝 Looking to connect with other developers in the healthtech space

 </div>